shaharduany/chat-app/README.md

 1. Build post message route
 2. Extend use of user's access token after posting or getting items
 3. Add a getter for room messages
+4. fix the bug with login attempts

 ### Front-endP
-1. Build all the views
+1. Build the homepage, rooms, and account views
-2. Build API's for the chat: getroom. searchRoom, joinRoom  and post message
+2. Build API's for the chat: getroom. searchRoom, joinRoom  and post message, create room

 ## Libraries:
 1. Express